reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 2. KMS uses hardware security modules(HSM) to protect the confidentiality and integrity of your keys encryption keys.
 Noone, including AWS employees, can retrieve our plaintext keys from the service.

 3. Each KMS request can be audited by enabling [AWS CloudTrail](https://aws.amazon.com/cloudtrail).
-The audit logs contains details of the user, time, date, API action and,key used.
+The audit logs contain details of the user, time, date, API action and, the key used.

-4. We also get the advantages of scalability, durability and high availability compared to an on-premise Key management solution.
+4. We also get the advantages of scalability, durability, and high availability compared to an on-premise Key management solution.

-5. KMS functions are available as APIs and bundled into SDKs which make it possible to integrate with any custom application for key amanagement.
+5. KMS functions are available as APIs and bundled into SDKs which make it possible to integrate with any custom application for key management.

 ### Working of KMS

 It is important to understand CMK and data keys to understand the working of KMS.
 #### CMK
-KMS maintains a logical representation of the key it manages in the form of a Customer master key (CMK).
+KMS maintains a logical representation of the key it manages in the form of a customer master key (CMK).
 The CMK also contains the key ID, creation date, description, and state of the key.
 CMKs in any one of the states: Enabled, Disabled, PendingImport, PendingDeletion, or Unavailable.

 AWS KMS has three types of CMKs:
-1. **Customer managed CMK**: The customer has creates and manages these CMKs and have full control over these.
+1. ** Customer-managed CMK**: The customer creates and manages these CMKs and has full control over them.
 2. **AWS managed CMK**: These CMKs are created, managed, and used on our behalf by an AWS service that is integrated with AWS KMS.
 3. **AWS owned CMK**: These are owned and managed by the AWS services for use in multiple AWS accounts.
 We cannot view and use these CMKs and are not charged any fee for their usage.

-Some AWS services support only an AWS managed CMK.
-Others use an AWS owned CMK or offer a choice of CMKs.
+Some AWS services support only an AWS-managed CMK.
+Others use an AWS-owned CMK or offer a choice of CMKs.

 #### Data Key
 Data keys are the keys that we use to encrypt data and other data encryption keys.